 Join them in busy preparing for the coming of the New Year in various activities.
-You can learn how to write Chinese lucky expressions by Chinese calligraphy, do paper cutting for posting on the window, and make dumplings for the banquet.
+You can learn how to write Chinese lucky expressions by Chinese calligraphy, join the preparation for the New Year's Eve dinner – making dumplings.

 After the New Year's Eve banquet, sit together with host family and have a breezy chat, while you watch on TV the Spring Festival Gala.
 Setting off fireworks will be a fun and exciting experience.
 With the coming of the New Year, Chinese people will send out red enveloped with some small money inside to children and older people as a way of extending their best wishes.
 We will prepare some red envelopes for you in advance for you to send out to your host family members.

 After today’s unique experiences, you will be accompanied back to your hotel by guide and driver at around 21:00.

 This day nearly all Chinese people will go out to greet and send best wishes to each other, and attend various New Year celebrations.